 What is the minimum wage in Colorado?

-For those who work overtime in Colorado, the minimum wage is $18 for every hour worked over 40 in a typical work week (any seven consecutive work days).
+For those who work overtime in Colorado, the minimum wage is time and a half for every hour worked over 40 in a typical work week (any seven consecutive work days).

 Keep in mind that counties, cities, and towns may have their own minimum wage laws.
-The Denver, Colorado minimum wage, for instance, is $12.85 per hour and will increase to $14.77 an hour on Jan.
-1, 2021, $15.87 an hour on Jan.
-1, 2022, and yearly increases based on the Consumer Price Index after 2022.
-Be sure to check which local wage laws may apply to you.
+The Denver, Colorado minimum wage, for instance, is $15.87 per hour with future increases to be based on adjustments to the Consumer Price Index each year.
+The minimum wage for city and contract workers will also be increasing in 2022 based on the Consumer Price Index.

 Are there plans to change the minimum wage?

 After Colorado’s Amendment 70 went into effect January 1, 2017, every January 1, the minimum wage increased until it reached $12 per hour in January 2020.
-After that, it will be adjusted annually for cost of living increases, as measured by the Consumer Price Index used for Colorado.
-The state Department of Labor and Employment has proposed increasing the 2021 minimum wage in Colorado to $12.32 per hour, and for tipped employees, $9.30 per hour.
+After that, it is being adjusted annually for cost of living increases, as measured by the Consumer Price Index used for Colorado.

 How should small business owners prepare for changes to the minimum wage?